The Divine Layer

 Cross-refs: ul-hero-calling.md, ul-shroud.md

-Fact: A vessel is a mortal or mortal-adjacent entity that a god works through.
+Fact: A vessel is a mortal or mortal-adjacent entity that a higher being works through

-A vessel accepts some cost to divine clarity in exchange for being the channel through which a god acts on the mortal world.
+A vessel accepts some cost to mediated clarity in exchange for being the channel through which a higher being acts on the mortal world.
+Gods can work through vessels, and so can other higher beings operating across the same boundary conditions.
 Vessels are not Called heroes — the two are distinct classes — but a Called hero may also serve as a vessel under specific circumstances.
-A vessel is the structural alternative to direct divine action.
+A vessel is the structural alternative to direct higher-being presence.

 Canonicity: hard canon